cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/README.md

 ### Pod

-Individual instance of the CKEditor Collaboration Server container.
+An individual instance of the CKEditor Collaboration Server container.

 ### Deployment

-Manages provisioning pods, handles creating, replacing and scaling pods.
+Manages provisioning, creating, replacing and scaling pods.

 ### Service

-Abstract object that exposes a specific set of pods as a network interface.
+An abstract object that exposes a specific set of pods as a network interface.
 That set if pods targeting is determined by selectors assigned to them.

 ### Ingress

-Ingress manages external access to the service located in cluster.
+Ingress manages external access to the service located in the cluster.
 Creates routing by hostnames and can handle terminating SSL/TLS.

 ### ServiceAccount